338 related texts · Page 3 of 8

 Especially when we delve into the curious case of the sotah – the suspected adulteress – in Numbers chapter 5.
 It’s a wild ride, full of ritual, suspicion, and a whole lot of barle...

-to a fascinating, and frankly, a little disturbing, passage from Bamidbar Rabbah (Numbers Rabbah) 9 that explores exactly that.
+To a fascinating, and frankly, a little disturbing, passage from Bamidbar Rabbah (Numbers Rabbah) 9 that explores exactly that.
 We're going to unpack the strange case of the sotah,...

 It wasn't just whispers and rumors.
 The Torah outlines a dramatic, almost unbelievable, ritual involving a priest, an oath, and... bitter water.
 We find the details of this in Bami...

-to a really intense, and frankly, kind of disturbing ritual described in the Book of Numbers, Chapter 5.
+To a really intense, and frankly, kind of disturbing ritual described in the Book of Numbers, Chapter 5.
 It involves a woman suspected of adultery, and... well, let's just say it i...

 That’s what diving into Bamidbar Rabbah, specifically chapter 9, feels like.
 We're looking at a fascinating passage dealing with the Sotah, the suspected adulteress, and the laws s...